JCMexplains/writing-for-success-2023/textbook.md

 opinions.
 Pay attention to your own everyday theses as well, as these can become material for future essays.

-Now that you have read about the contents of a good thesis and have seen examples, look at the pitfalls to avoid when composing your own thesis:
+Now that you have read about what makes a good thesis, look at some examples of a bad thesis:

-A thesis is weak when it is simply a declaration of your subject or a description of what you will discuss in your essay.
+A thesis is weak when it just declares what you will discuss in your essay.
+Students usually write a thesis like this when they don't know what their thesis will be yet and hope to figure it out as they go.
+You can *start* a paper like this, but you can't *finish* it like this.
+Once you are done, your thesis must contain a precise claim.
+So you can't write a really good thesis until your paper is complete!

 > **Weak thesis** My paper will explain why imagination is more important than knowledge.

-A thesis is weak when it makes an unreasonable or outrageous claim or insults the opposing side.
+A thesis is weak when it makes an unreasonable claim or insults the opposing side.
+This thesis is too opinionated--no one one the other side will be persuaded if you start by insulting them.

 > **Weak thesis** Religious radicals across America are trying to legislate their Puritanical beliefs by banning required high school books.

-A thesis is weak when it contains an obvious fact or something that no one can disagree with or provides a dead end.
+A thesis is weak when it states a fact that no one could disagree with.

 > **Weak thesis** Advertising companies use sex to sell their products.